openebs-archive/cstor-operators/CONTRIBUTING.md

 make all
 ```

-Alternatively, you can open this repo in Gitpod and mkae your PR right from the browser:
+Alternatively, you can open this repo in Gitpod and make your PR right from the browser:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/openebs/cstor-operators)